mgierada/TGSE/README.md

 Contributions are highly welcome!
 There is still a lot of work to be done!

+# Wish List

+- [ ] better design
+- [ ] set up an event listiner to check for new episodes, get detials, submit for transcription, get transcript and populate DB in automated fashion
+- [ ] use timestaps to navigate to the exact moment in the audio file matching the query
+- [ ] better transcripts quality
+- [ ] improved search-engine by implementing a method to search for an almost exact match
+- [ ] refactoring
+- [ ] documentation

 # Tech Stack

 - Python
 - HTML/CSS
 - JavaScript
 - Django
+- PostgreSQL
 - Selenium
 - Assemblyai
 - Haystack
+- Heroku
+- CI/CD pipelines